Theis Solution for Nonleaky Confined Aquifers

-Groundwater hydrologists commonly refer to the integral in the Theis solution (Eq.
-1) as the Theis well function, abbreviated as w(u).
+Groundwater hydrologists commonly refer to the integral in the Theis solution (Equation 1) as the Theis well function, abbreviated as w(u).
 Therefore, we may write the Theis equation in compact notation as follows:

 A partially penetrating pumping well produces vertical components of flow in the aquifer.
 Hantush (1961a, b; 1964) derived equations extending the Theis method to include partially penetration effects in a nonleaky confined aquifer.
 In the case of a piezometer, the following equation applies:

 The following equation computes drawdown for a partially penetrating observation well: